-KNOW YOUR FINANCES
+KNOW YOUR NUMBERS

-HAVE A BUDGET
+THE NEED FOR A BUDGET

 So many people don’t really have a grasp on what they’re spending vs. what they’re making, and while maybe you don’t need a serious spreadsheet that allocates every penny that you make to go somewhere, it is extremely beneficial to weigh your income against your expenses to make sure you’re being smart with your money and not overspending on things that don’t make sense.

 Financial planning company Fidelity recommends a good rule of thumb to follow is allocating about 50% of your take-home pay to essential expenses.
 That’s things like rent or mortgage payments, car payments, healthcare, student loans, utilities, groceries, gas, etc. The things that you need to pay for each month.

 Fidelity also says to save for emergencies and unexpected things by putting aside 5% of your take-home pay.
 Dave Ramsey is also a big proponent of building an emergency fund that covers 3 to 6 months of your living expenses in case something happens to your job or some unforeseen emergency comes up with your health, your car, your home, or something else substantial.

 After analyzing hundreds of financial situations, Fidelity found that this 50% of take-home pay toward essentials, 5% toward unexpected expenses, and 15% of pretax income for retirement breakdown creates a strong chance of maintaining financial stability now and for continuing your current lifestyle into retirement.

 This 50-15-5 rule is totally a suggestion, but it is important to allocate your own spending to each of these categories.